h12w/teff/SPEC.md

 mind. it is easy to read, compare and write manually.

 In general, the [core format](#core) of TEFF represents a tree.
-Each node of the tree is a string occupying a single line, and the relation between nodes are represented by indents.
+Each node of the tree is an untyped string occupying a single line, and the relation between nodes are represented by indents.

 This model is simple and [extensible](#extensions).
-The minimal constraints make it possible to extend the resprentation of a data structure without intefering other nodes.
+The minimal constraints make it easy to be extended to represent various data types and structures.

 This specification is a followup work of [OGDL 2.0](https://github.com/ogdl) (OGDL was invented by Rolf Veen, and we cooperated in writing its 2.0 spec).
 The major difference between TEFF and OGDL is that TEFF disallow mutiple values occupying a single line.
-This constraint simplifies the parser, opens more possibilities for extensions and makes it easier to compare two files line by line.
+This constraint simplifies the parser, opens more possibilities for extensions and makes it clearer to compare two files line by line.

 Notation
 --------